-Why is My Phone Overheating and How to Fix It?
+Why is My Phone Overheating?

-Clearly, both Android and iOS phones are susceptible to overheating.
+Both Android and iOS phones are susceptible to overheating.
 There’s no saying how many phones are plagued by this issue, but one thing is certain — an excessively hot phone is a safety hazard.

 Pro tip: Android phone overheating can be caused by malware running in the background and putting your device under undue strain.
 Here’s how to stop overheating phone with the help of an antivirus app: